-- In the woods near your house or in your neighborhood
+- Look in the woods near your house or in your neighborhood.

-- On small transportable rocks which already have moss growing on them
+- Collect small transportable rocks which already have moss growing on them.

-- On the bank or rocks near a creek bed or other water source
+- Look on the bank or rocks near a creek bed or other water source.

-- On the cliffs or edges and banks of a road in the country
+- On banks of a road in the country.

 Moss is easy to grow.
 It spreads quickly in shady areas and spots near the house or bordering a garden as long as you clear the area, ruffle up the soil giving it something to cling to and spread out over.
 It likes moisture and so you should water any new plantings often.
 Especially initially, as periods of dryness can set them back quite a bit.

 My moss garden was started last year.
 I created a moss rock border.
 As you can see, it is a great choice for steep hillsides.
 With minimal effort I planted this area near our newly installed outdoor stairway and the moss took “hold” easily, kept growing and has thrived.
 I think it looks quite handsome, don’t you?
 I keep adding to it little by little, and by next year I expect it to be twice the size it is now!

 If using your own judgement in making your own moss landscape feels overwhelming, you can always enlist landscaping professionals to help you source and choose various moss species.